asavinov/lambdo/README.md

 # Feature engineering and machine learning: together at last!

-Lambdo is a workflow engine which significantly simplifies the analysis process by *unifying* feature engineering and machine learning operations.
+Lambdo is a workflow engine which significantly simplifies data analysis by *unifying* feature engineering and machine learning operations.
 Lambdo data analysis workflow does not distinguish between them and any node can be treated either as a feature or as prediction, and both of them can be trained.

 Such a unification is possible because of the underlying *column-oriented* data processing paradigm which treats columns as first-class elements of the data processing pipeline having the same rights as tables.
 In Lambdo, a workflow consist of *table population* operations which process sets of records and *column evaluation* operations which produce new columns (features) from existing columns.
 This radically changes the way data is processed.
 The same approach is used also in Bistro: <https://github.com/asavinov/bistro>